-OBITUARY-Colin Powell, U.S. military leader and first Black Secretary of state, dies
+OBITUARY-Colin Powell, U.S. military leader and first Black secretary of state, dies

 By Will Dunham

-WASHINGTON, Oct 18 (Reuters) - Colin Powell, the son of Jamaican immigrants who rose to become the first Black U.S. secretary of state and top military officer but whose reputation was tainted in 2003 when he touted spurious intelligence to the United Nations to make the case for war with Iraq despite deep misgivings, died on Monday at the age of 84.
+WASHINGTON, Oct 18 (Reuters) - Colin Powell became the first Black U.S. secretary of state and top military officer during decades as one of America's most prominent leaders, but his reputation was tainted in 2003 when he touted spurious intelligence at the United Nations to make the case for war with Iraq despite deep misgivings.

-Despite being fully vaccinated against COVID-19, his family said, he died due to complication from the disease.
+Powell, who died on Monday https://www.reuters.com/world/us/ex-joint-chiefs-staff-powell-dies-covid-complications-facebook-post-2021-10-18 at age 84 from complications of COVID-19 despite being fully vaccinated, was the son of Jamaican immigrants who rose to hold senior military and civilian posts and helped guide American actions during two Iraq wars.

 Powell was one of America's foremost Black figures for decades.
-He was named to senior posts by three Republican presidents and reached the top of the U.S. military as it was regaining its vigor after the trauma of the Vietnam War.
+He was named to senior posts by three Republican presidents and climbed the ranks of the U.S. military as it regained its vigor after the trauma of the Vietnam War.

 Powell, who was wounded in Vietnam, served as U.S. national security adviser under President Ronald Reagan from 1987 to 1989.
 As a four-star Army general, he was chairman of the military's Joint Chiefs of Staff under President George H.W.
 Bush during the 1991 Gulf War in which U.S.-led forces expelled Iraqi troops from neighboring Kuwait.

-Powell, a moderate Republican and a pragmatist, considered a bid to become the first Black president in 1996 but his wife Alma's worries about his safety helped him decide otherwise.
-In 2008, he broke with his party to endorse Democrat Barack Obama, who became the first Black person elected to the White House.
+A moderate Republican and a pragmatist, Powell considered a bid to become the first Black president in 1996 but his wife Alma's worries about his safety helped him decide otherwise.
+In 2008 and again in 2012, he broke with his party to endorse Democrat Barack Obama, who became the first Black person elected to the White House.

+Powell, who became increasingly disenchanted with his party amid its further shift to the right and embrace of Donald Trump, subsequently endorsed Democrats Hillary Clinton in 2016 and Joe Biden last year in their presidential races against the businessman-turned-politician.
+Powell called Trump a habitual liar who posed a danger to the United States.

-Powell will forever be associated with his controversial presentation on Feb.
+Powell will forever be associated with his presentation on Feb.
 5, 2003, to the U.N.
-Security Council, making President George W. Bush's case that Iraqi President Saddam Hussein constituted an imminent danger to the world because of its stockpiles of chemical and biological weapons.
+Security Council, making President George W. Bush's case that Iraqi President Saddam Hussein constituted an imminent danger to the world because of Iraq's stockpiles of chemical and biological weapons.

 Bush had picked Powell, the top U.S. military officer during his father's presidency, as secretary of state in 2001.